SpocWiki/_public/schema.org/predicate/Relations/has/has_backstory.md

 - [ #has/_backstory :: CreativeWork, Text ] or
 - [ has_backstory :: CreativeWork, Text ]

-For an &lt;a class="localLink" href="/Article"&gt;Article&lt;/a&gt;, typically a &lt;a class="localLink" href="/NewsArticle"&gt;NewsArticle&lt;/a&gt;, the backstory property provides a textual summary giving a brief explanation of why and how an article was created.
+For an [[Article]], typically a [[NewsArticle]], the backstory property provides a textual summary giving a brief explanation of why and how an article was created.
 In a journalistic setting this could include information about reporting process, methods, interviews, data sources, etc.

 Relation describes that:
 [ #has_/domain  :: Article ]